 Library programming, live events and most outreach services remain suspended until further notice.

-For further details, please refer to the Re-Opening FAQs section at the bottom of this page.
+For further details about our service at this time, please explore the FAQs section at the bottom of this page.
+We look forward to seeing our communities when we re-open.

-The library's many digital resources, including our extensive eCollection, remain available to library members whilst library branches are closed – and remain available after we re-open.
+The library's many digital resources, including our extensive eCollection, remain available to library members while library branches are closed.
 These resources include eBooks and eAudiobooks, activities for children, streaming TV and movies service, digital newspapers and magazines, and more.

-We will continue to update this page with details relating to the re-opening of branches and resumption of library services, as they are confirmed.
+We will continue to update this page with details relating to library services during this time.
 You can also stay updated with news from the library by:

-• following our social media accounts (Facebook: @geelongregionallibraries, Instagram: @geelonglibraries, Twitter: @geelonglibrary)
+• following our social media accounts (Facebook, Instagram and Twitter)

 • subscribing to our monthly eNewsletter

-• signing up for email updates related to the resumption of library services.
+• signing up for email updates related to library services at this time.

 FREQUENTLY ASKED QUESTIONS

 You will be able to use the WiFi, computers and iPads, but time limits will apply.
-In most branches, a 30 minute limit will apply; in small branches a 15 minute limit may apply.
+In most branches, a 60 minute time limit will apply; in small branches a shorter time limit may apply.

-The GRLC is following best practice advice from the Australian Library & Information Association and the guidelines of Safe Work Australia in developing protocols around the handling of collection items moving through the library network and the community.
+The Geelong Regional Library Corporation is following best practice advice from the Australian Library & Information Association and the guidelines of Safe Work Australia in developing protocols around the handling of collection items moving through the library network and the community.

 All items returned through library returns chutes will be quarantined for 3 days (72 hours) before being made available to loan.
-Strict hygiene rules will be in place for library staff and visitors.
+Strict hygiene rules are in place for library staff and visitors.

 Unfortunately, until further notice the following items/services will not be available in our libraries: